The future of education: in-person, hybrid, blended, or online?

 - The generational gap: Not all tutors and students are willing to take the digital step.
 Some of them are still attached to their blackboard.
 That’s ok; there can be a classroom for everyone!

 And the winner is… none.
 After all, as the saying goes: “there are different strokes for different folks.”
-There is not a definitive answer when it comes to learning methodologies.
+There is no definitive answer when it comes to learning methodologies.
 Even though, in these current times, it’s necessary to have virtual and online options for all kinds of profiles.

 As a software factory, at Awkbit, we believe that all virtual campuses can be taken to the next level to enhance the alumni community experience.
 Would you like our paths to cross?